Python-PyQt/PyQt6-Docs/descriptions/QtGui/QFont-setVariableAxis-f.rst

 By default, no variable axes are set.

-**Note:** In order to use variable axes on Windows, the application has to run with either the FreeType or DirectWrite font databases.
-See the documentation for :sip:ref:`~PyQt6.QtGui.QGuiApplication.__init__` for more information on how to select these technologies.
+**Note:** On Windows, variable axes are not supported if the optional GDI font backend is in use.

 .. seealso:: :sip:ref:`~PyQt6.QtGui.QFont.unsetVariableAxis`.